What To Wear

 Pogies

 It's unusual to find a rower wearing gloves as they don't allow you to feel the oar and maintain a solid grip.
-Pogies go over both your hands and the oar handle, allowing you to maintain grip, while staying warm!
+Pogies go over both of your hands and the oar handle, allowing you to maintain grip, while staying warm!
 These are available for both sculling and sweep rowers.

 Headwear